yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 !!!
 Warning
 	Please close the application when not actively using it.
 The license of this product allows only one user at a time.

 The M-Star GUI can be accessed though a [FastX virtual desktop](../Viz_Analytics/virtualgl_fastx.md).
-M-Star is a resourse intensive application whose backed uses cuda aware openmpi to utlise multiple GPUs for computation.
-The application is always executed on a dedicated compute node while its GUI is interacted with on a FastX node.
+M-Star is a resource intensive application whose backend uses Cuda aware OpenMPI to utilize multiple GPUs for computation.
+The application should always be run on a dedicated compute node while you can interact with the GUI through a FastX session.
 The steps to use M-Star are as follows:

 1. Open a terminal in a FastX session and ask for an [allocation](../Slurm/interactive_jobs.md).
 For example,
 ```